Get Started with glydet

 get_meta_properties(): Calculate meta-properties for any set of glycans -

-a few glycan structures from our dataset:
+structures from the dataset:

 glycans <- unique(get_var_info(exp)$glycan_structure)[1:5]